openframeworks/ofBook/README.md

   - Windows: [MiKTeX](http://miktex.org/) is recommended

 Scripts for building the web and pdf versions of the book are in `scripts/` directory: `createWebBook.py` and `createPDFBook.pdf`.
 You must run them from the `scripts/` directory, so either double-click the script or run it from command line.
-- When building the web book, the website is stored in the `output/` directory.
-Opening up `/output/toc.html` will open up the table of contents.
+- When building the web book, the website is stored in the `output/webBook` directory.
+Opening up `output/webBook/toc.html` will open up the table of contents.
-- When building the pdf book, the pdf is created is at the root directory: `/ofBook.pdf`.
+- When building the pdf book, the pdf is created at `output/ofBook.pdf`. `output/ofBook.tex` is also created, for debugging purposes.

 ## Windows Installation of Dependencies
 1. Download and install [Python 2.7+](https://www.python.org/)